sazk07/sazk07.github.io/work_experience.md

     - > Use of machine learning in finding impact of Brexit in Pakistan-UK trade.

-    - > Evaluation of competitiveness of Pakistan Surgical Industry & Cutlery Industry.
+    - > Published reports on Pakistan Surgical Industry & Cutlery Industry.

     - > Future of Pakistan Exports under EU GSP scheme.